LogoLogo

 4. List of known desks on the level, for simplified processing of real-time visualizations

-Each building needs one of these modules, and they rely on Location Services for collecting data.
+Each building needs one of these modules, and they rely on for collecting data.

 Configuration